FAQ – Frequently Asked Questions

 How Much Practical Experience Is There At York?

-Our courses are built on a foundation of 25% theory, and 75% hands-on experience.
+Our courses are built on a foundation of theory and hands-on experience.
 The first portion of the program is in a classroom learning blueprints, planning, sketching and mathematics, as well as health and safety training.
 The rest of the program is spent working as a team with each classmate, constructing a full house from start to finish.

 What Are The Course Schedules?
 What Is The Difference Between The Full-Time And Part-Time Course?